Esri/spatial-framework-for-hadoop/README.md

 ## Requirements

+* Geometry 2.0
-* Hive 0.9.0 and above (see [Hive Compatibility issues](https://github.com/Esri/spatial-framework-for-hadoop/wiki/ST_Geometry-for-Hive-Compatibility-with-Hive-Versions))
+* Hive 0.11 and above (see [Hive Compatibility issues](https://github.com/Esri/spatial-framework-for-hadoop/wiki/ST_Geometry-for-Hive-Compatibility-with-Hive-Versions))  (For building from source, Hive-0.12+ is required.)
 * Workflows calling MapReduce jobs require the location of the custom job to be run.
 * Custom MapReduce jobs that use the Esri Geometry API require that the developer has authored the job, (referencing the com.esri.geometry.\* classes), and deployed the job Jar file to the Hadoop system, prior to the